bitwarden/help/_articles/organizations/admin-reset.md

    {% image /organizations/pwreset-reset.png Reset Password %}

 4. On the Reset Password window, create a **New Password** for the user.
-If your Organization has enabled the [Master Password Policy]({{site.baseurl}}/article/policies/#master-password), you will be required to create a password that meets the implemented requirements (e.g. min 8 characters, contains numbers):
+If your Organization has enabled the [Master Password Policy]({{site.baseurl}}/article/policies/#master-password), you will need to create a password that meets the implemented requirements (e.g. min 8 characters, contains numbers):

    {% image /organizations/pwreset-newpw.png Create a New Password %}

    Select **Save** to execute the Password Reset.
 Doing so will log the user out of their current sessions.
 Active sessions on some client applications, like Mobile Apps, may remain active for up to one hour.

-{% callout success %}
+### After a Password Reset

-**Shameless self-promotion**: Use Bitwarden Send to securely transmit the new Master Password to the user!
+When your Master Password is reset, you will receive an email from Bitwarden to inform you of this.
+On receiving this email, contact your Organization administrator to obtain your new Master Password through a secure channel, like [Bitwarden Send]({{site.baseurl}}/article/create-send/).

-{% endcallout %}
+Once you have regained access to your Vault using the new Master Password, you should